gravitational/teleport/rfd/0171-database-session-playback.md

 events, which can be rendered by the players.

 This conversion will be agnostic to the database protocol.
 This will make it easier to keep the session recording play consistent across protocols.
+However, protocol-specific messages will still require special handling, otherwise the player won't be able to present them.

 It will present the session recording events in different text formats:

 - Status (result): Show the user message.
 If none is present, show "SUCCESS" in case of success or "ERROR" in case of error.
 - The player will define if there is need to display the number of affected records.
+Protocol-specific variations can be added for this.
 For example, if the query was a `SELECT` the player might display it as "Returned X rows" after the status.

 Example of player visualization: